MakerOps/tocu/MIP39c2: Adding TO CU.md

 ## Sentence Summary

-MIP39c2-SP21 adds TechOps Core Unit to handle all of the System Adminstration and Technical Support needs of Maker Protocol and its Core Units.
+MIP39c2-SP21 adds TechOps Core Unit to handle System Adminstration and Technical Support needs of Maker Protocol and its Core Units.

 ## Paragraph Summary

+TechOps Core Unit will handle System Adminstration and Technical Support needs of Maker Protocol and its Core Units.
 Striving to improve communication and collaboration between the developers, end users and other stakeholders by applying DevOps principles to software delivery and first class technical support.
 Getting things done safer and faster in an automated and repeatable way with the help from some of the modern Infrastructure Administration tools.
 While continuously monitoring and improving the process throughout.

 ## Specification